IoTArchitectureGroup/aws-iot-wisplet/README.md

 Note that the Safari browser is not able to upload files through this web interface, so if you are using a Mac, please use a different browser like Chrome or Firefox.

-Should you need to point the Wisplet back to the IoT Architecture Group's instance (for example, to try one of the IoT Architecture Group's other examples, or to push new IoT rulesets to the Wisplet) you can temporarily do so by setting Override to 0 in this configuration page.
-Doing so will NOT delete the config files and settings that you set for your own AWS instance, so you can switch back and forth between instances relatively easily, without needing to perform the cumbersome cert/key file uploads each time.
+**Should you need to point the Wisplet back to the IoT Architecture Group's instance** (for example, to try one of the IoT Architecture Group's other examples, or to push new IoT rulesets to the Wisplet) **you can temporarily do so by setting Override to 0 in this configuration page**.
+Doing so will NOT delete the config files and settings that you set for your own AWS instance, so you can switch back and forth between instances relatively easily, without needing to perform the cert/key file uploads again each time.

 ## Code overview
 The heart of the app is essentially three classes: